nick-soehner/tavern/notes.md

         - change all img to videos on bards corner in css as well
         - go through nav links on all pages
         - fix titles
+        - can simplify the css but will wait until commits